 Karl XII was shot in battle, but supposedly not by the enemy.
-A new expedition bound for Madagadscar was then already on its way and had got as far as Spain when news of the king’s demise reached them and forced them to return to Sweden.
+An expedition bound for Madagascar was then already on its way and had got as far as Spain when news of the king’s demise reached them and forced them to return to Sweden.

 Now, a couple of years later, there were plans to reopen the contacts with Madagascar and attempt to carry out the deal.
 After long top-secret discussions, the two frigates Jarramas and Fortuna were chosen for the task, a third vessel being added later.
 The expedition was commanded by Captain Ulrich Ulrich, and included Gabriel Ahlfort on its payroll aboard the Jarramas, which was named after the Ottomans’ nickname for the belligerent Swedish king, Yilderim Yaramaz ’the naughty thunderbolt’.

 In spite of their precautions, the Russian Tsar Peter the Great got news of the arrangement and attempted to forestall them.
 He sent two frigates on the secret mission, but fate would have it that they were so damaged by storms in the Baltic Straits that they were forced to return.
 The Russian mission was never reopened after this failed attempt.